ktjkc/reflextrust/paper/trust-modulation-core.md

 #### Conclusion

 Trust Flags are **semantic glue** between understanding and action.
-They are not rules imposed from the outside, but **emergent ethics**, derived from STRATA’s layered alignment logic.
+They are not rules imposed from the outside, but **emergent ethics**, derived from ReflexTrusts layered alignment logic.

 They allow LLMs to **modulate not just what they say — but how, and why.**